Online MSW in Clinical Practice

 Increasing Need for Social Workers

-The demand for social workers is expected to grow 13% between 2019 and 2029, which is much faster than the average for all occupations.1 You’ll graduate from our online MSW program ready to apply in-depth knowledge to help individuals, families, groups and communities.
+The demand for social workers is expected to grow 9% between 2021 and 2031, which is much faster than the average for all occupations.1 You’ll graduate from our online MSW program ready to apply in-depth knowledge to help individuals, families, groups, and rural communities.
 Our evidence-based, relevant curriculum ensures that your skills are based on the current and future needs of the communities you’ll serve.Explore Careers

 The Facundo Valdez School of Social Work not only provided me with the education necessary to begin my career as a social worker, but also helped me grow as an individual.
 The support received from the staff, professors, and dean was just as critical in my development as a professional as the knowledge I gained in the courses.– Jessica Estrada, May 2020 Graduate